fortinet/azure-templates/FortiGate/Terraform/VNET-Peering/README.md

 The Terrafom template deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

+### Licenses

-- The template will deploy Standard F4s VMs to deploy the required active/passive setup
+- The template will deploy Standard F4s VMs for this architecture.
+Other VM instances are supported as well with a minimum of 2 NICs.
+A list can be found [here](https://docs.fortinet.com/document/fortigate/6.2.0/azure-cookbook/562841/instance-type-support)
 - Licenses for Fortigate
   - BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

-- With the current Terraform AzureRM provider (1.27.0) it is required to have the configuration for both spokes in the same terraform template file.
-We have observed that sometimes the VNET peering timing is gives issues with the provider not retrying.
-You can relaunch the script or Terraform apply command to complete the deployment.
-This is issues is known with Terraform and will be solved in future version of the provider.
-This issue is tracked [here](https://github.com/terraform-providers/terraform-provider-azurerm/issues/260).
+### Fabric Connector
+The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for the SDN Fabric Connector.
+A SDN Fabric Connector is created automatically during deployment.
+After deployment, it is required apply the 'Reader' role to Azure Subscription you want the FortiGate-VM(s) to resolve Azure Resources from.
+More information can be found on the [Fortinet Documentation Libary](https://docs.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/236610/creating-a-fabric-connector-using-a-managed-identity).

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.